James D. Watkins: George H. W. Bush administration

 Watkins is sworn in as Energy Secretary.
-From left to right: James D. Watkins, Sheila Watkins, Chief Justice William H. Rehnquist, President George H. W. Bush.
+From left to right: James D. Watkins, Sheila Watkins, President George H. W. Bush, Chief Justice William H. Rehnquist.

 On March 9, 1989, Watkins was sworn in as Secretary of Energy by President George H. W. Bush.
 He remained as Energy Secretary until 1993.

 On June 27, 1989, Watkins announced the Ten-Point Plan to strengthen environmental protection and waste management activities at the United States Department of Energy's production, research, and testing facilities.
 In September 1989, he established the Modernization Review Committee to review the assumptions and recommendations of the 2010 Report.
 On November 9, 1989, Watkins established the Office of Environmental Restoration and Waste Management within the Department of Energy.
 On August 15, 1990, Secretary Watkins announced plans to increase oil production and decrease consumption to counter Iraqi-Kuwaiti oil losses caused by the Iraqi Invasion of Kuwait.
 On March 4, 1991, he transmitted the administration's energy bill to the House and Senate.
 On May 10, 1992, in testimony before the Senate Armed Services Committee he reported that, for the first time since 1945, the United States was not building any nuclear weapons.